openebs/website/docs/main/user-guides/migration/migration-using-pv-migrate.md

 ## Migration from Local PV Device to Local PV LVM

 :::info
-The following steps are an example about migrating from legacy storage to latest storage solution.
-You can also migrate OpenEBS Local PV Device to OpenEBS Local PV ZFS.
+.The following example describes the steps to migrate data from legacy OpenEBS Local PV Device storage to OpenEBS Local PV LVM storage.
+Legacy OpenEBS Local PV ZFS storage users can also use the below steps to migrate to OpenEBS Local PV LVM storage.
 :::

 ### Assumptions